Materials-Consortia/OPTIMADE/optimade.rst

 Implementations MAY also provide access to the API on the **unversioned base URL** as described in this subsection.

-Access via the unversioned URL is primarily intended for (i) convinience when manually interacting with the API, and (ii) to provide version agnostic permanent links to resource objects.
+Access via the unversioned URL is primarily intended for (i) convenience when manually interacting with the API, and (ii) to provide version agnostic permanent links to resource objects.
 Clients that perform automated processing of responses SHOULD access the API via versioned base URLs.

 Implementations MAY provide direct access to the full API under the unversioned base URL.
 In this case, the implementation SHOULD serve its preferred version of the API (i.e., the lastest, most mature, and stable version.)

-Implementations MAY instead issue a HTTP 307 temporary redirect for queries issued to endpoints under the unversioned base URL.
+Implementations MAY instead issue an HTTP 307 temporary redirect for queries issued to endpoints under the unversioned base URL.
-In that case, the redirect SHOULD be to the corresponding versioned URL for the implementations preferred version of the API.
+In that case, the redirect SHOULD be to the corresponding versioned URL for the preferred version of the API supported by the implementation.

 As a third alternative, implementations MAY choose to provide direct access only to Single Entry Endpoints (see section `Single Entry Endpoints`_) under the unversioned base URL, i.e., so that this form of access is only available for permanent links to resource objects.
-In that case, the response format SHOULD be that of the implementations preferred version of the API.
+In that case, the response format SHOULD be that of the preferred version of the API supported by the implementation.
 Implementations MAY combine direct access to Single Entry Endpoints with redirects for other API queries.

 When an implementation serves (or redirects to) a preferred major version of the API on the unversioned base URL, that version MUST also be the version at the first line in the response of the :endpoint:`versions` endpoint (see `Versions Endpoint`_).

-    **For implementers**: Before enabling access to the API on unversioned base URLs, implementations are advised to consider that this feature may encourage careless automated access from clients that, without verification, assumes a specific version of the API to be served on the unversioned base URL.
+    **For implementers**: Before enabling access to the API on unversioned base URLs, implementers are advised to consider that this feature may encourage careless automated access from clients that, without verification, assumes a specific version of the API to be served on the unversioned base URL.
-    The implementation needs to be prepared to break such clients on major version upgrades, or will otherwise get stuck at serving the *oldest* API version on the unversioned URL.
+    The implementer needs to be prepared to break such clients on major version upgrades, or will otherwise get stuck at serving the *oldest* API version on the unversioned URL.

 Index Meta-Database
 -------------------